SciMed/style-guide/README.md

 * Prefer checking exception type over checking a specific error message.
 * Use shared examples to test common behavior, but avoid including tests that take a long time to execute.
 * Use [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) for testing validations, associations, and delegations in models
+* Prefer testing complicated scopes using an integration test that confirms the expected behavior against persisted records
+* Extract complicated scopes into a QueryBuilder object for easier unit-testing

 #### Mocking and stubbing